Dušan Tadić: Ajax

 Tadić signed for Dutch club Ajax in June 2018.
-Ajax paid a transfer sum of €11.4 million, which could reach €13.7 million based on variables.
+The club paid a transfer sum of €11.4 million, which could reach €13.7 million based on variables.

-On 5 March 2019, Tadić's goal, two assists and man-of-the-match performance helped knock Real Madrid out of the last 16 of the Champions League, as Ajax unexpectedly won 4–1 at the Santiago Bernabéu Stadium.
-The Spanish side had won the previous three Champions League titles and had beaten Ajax 2–1 in the first leg in Amsterdam.
-Tadić's performance in the game resulted in him becoming the ninth player ever to receive a 10/10 rating from the French football newspaper, L'Equipe.
-The signing of Tadić was seen by some pundits as the single biggest reason for Ajax's improvement in the 2018–19 season.
+On 5 March 2019, Tadić's goal, two assists, and earning the Man of the Match performance helped knock Real Madrid out of the last 16 of the Champions League, as Ajax unexpectedly won 4–1 at the Santiago Bernabéu Stadium.
+The Spanish club had won the previous three Champions League titles and beaten Ajax 2–1 in the first leg in Amsterdam.
+Tadić's performance in the game resulted in him becoming the ninth player ever to receive a 10/10 rating from the French football newspaper L'Équipe.
+The arrival of Tadić was seen by some pundits as the single biggest reason for Ajax's improvement in the 2018–19 season.

-On 23 April 2019, Ajax defeated Vitesse in an Eredivisie match by a score of 4–2; the four goals scored by Ajax secured their position as the first Dutch team in history to score 160 goals across all competitions in a single season.
-Through 51 games played at the time, Tadić had directly contributed to 53 of the club's goals in all competitions: 34 goals and 19 assists.

-Tadić would eventually go on to lead Ajax to the Champions League Semi-Finals, while earning a spot on the UEFA Champions League Squad of the Season.
-He would also be nominated for the 2019 Ballon d'Or, and at the ceremony on 2 December 2019, it was announced that he finished in 20th place.
+On 23 April 2019, Ajax defeated Vitesse in an Eredivisie match by a score of 4–2.
+The four goals scored by Ajax secured their position as the first Dutch team in history to score 160 goals across all competitions in a single season.
+Through 51 matches played at the time, Tadić had directly contributed to 53 of the club's goals in all competitions: 34 goals and 19 assists.
+He eventually led Ajax to the Champions League Semi-Finals, while earning a spot on the UEFA Champions League Squad of the Season.
+He also was nominated for the 2019 Ballon d'Or.
+At the ceremony on 2 December 2019, it was announced that Tadić finished in 20th place.

 On 2 May 2021, Ajax were crowned Eredivisie champions.
 Tadić had the honour of being awarded Dutch Footballer of the Year.
-On 3 September 2022, he played his 200th match for Ajax in a 4–0 victory over Cambuur.
+On 3 September 2022, he played his 200th match for Ajax in a 4–0 victory against Cambuur.

-On 19 February 2023, he scored his 100th goal with Ajax in a 4–0 win over Sparta Rotterdam.
-On 14 July 2023, Tadić's contract was terminated by mutual agreement.
+On 19 February 2023, Tadić scored his 100th goal with Ajax in a 4–0 win over Sparta Rotterdam.
+On 14 July 2023, his contract was terminated by mutual agreement.
 He left Ajax with 105 goals and 112 assists in 241 matches.

 Fenerbahçe

 On 16 July 2023, Tadić signed a two-year contract with Süper Lig side Fenerbahçe.
-On 26 July, he made his debut in the Conference League in a 5–0 win against Zimbru at the Şükrü Saracoğlu Stadium.
-On 1 August, he scored his first goal for the club in the second leg against Zimbru in a 4–0 win at the Zimbru Stadium.
+On 26 July, he made his debut in the Conference League in a 5–0 victory against Zimbru at the Şükrü Saracoğlu Stadium.
+On 1 August, he scored his first goal for the club in the second leg against the same opponent in a 4–0 victory at the Zimbru Stadium.
 On 13 August, he made his Süper Lig debut in a 2–1 win against Gaziantep.

-On 28 March 2025, he made his 100th appearances in all competitions for Fenerbahçe against Bodrumspor in a 2-4 Süper Lig away win.
+On 28 March 2025, Tadić made his 100th appearance in all competitions for Fenerbahçe against Bodrumspor in a 2-4 Süper Lig away win.